kdabir/gstorm/README.md

 - Typically this would be useful in scripts, Not in multi-layered web applications or any complex scenario
 - Doesn't handle any relationships or complex data types

-This is just the basic idea. ~~I have not yet written a single line of code yet :)~~

 Gstorm uses HSQLDB syntax internally.

 ---------------